jasongrimes/grimesit-mm/_pages/about.md

 I'm supported by a network of friends and seasoned experts in systems, design, development, and business, to whom I am grateful.

 I am a fixer.
-A pragmatist.
 I like to solve useful problems.
 If I can solve a problem for you, please [contact](/contact/) me.